firatdundar/League-Insights-Analyzer/README.md

 ## Features

-- **Data**: Easily obtain your League of Legends match data by changing the "riot_api" varible to your API code.
+- **Data**: Easily obtain your League of Legends match data by changing the "api_key" varible to your API code.
 - **Performance Metrics**: View detailed performance metrics, including KDA, CS per minute, and more.
 - **Visualizations**: Explore interactive visualizations to gain insights into your gameplay trends.